Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 ### 2. Scope

 The Magic Island website is contained within a single webpage.
 Users do not have to navigate away to use all the elements included in the website.
 Elements of the homepage are interactive including buttons that show all the things that are possible to do in Mallorca.
 The website also has a Google Maps API to provide direction.
 There is also some JavaScript and GSAP animations to make the experience more user friendly.
+The website has a contact form to clarify doubts and links to get in touch by social media.

 ### 3. Structure

 The main focus of the structure is to allow users to quickly understand what the website is about.
-With a navigation bar that represents a sunset, a hero image of a beach, and a small description on the main page is easy for a user to understand the site proposal.
-Users are invited to scroll down through a button and the next is nicely fade in in the screen with some general information and after some more specific information.
-To finish the website the user can send a message through a form in the case have any doubt.
+With a navigation bar that has an icon that represents the sun, a hero image of a beach, and a small description on the main page is easy for a user to understand the site proposal.
+Scrolling down to the About section a text nicely fades in on the screen with some general information and after some more specific information.
+The website has a form that the users can send a message in the case have any doubt.
+To finish, scrolling down to the footer an animation starts representing a sunset, and the end of the website, in the footer also can be found the icons to social medias.

 ### 4. Skeleton

 # ADD WIREFRAME

 - Wireframes
-- Fixed navigation bar(Burguer menu for small screens)
+- Fixed Burguer menu with navigation links for small screens.
-- Home, About, Things to Do, and Contact pages
+- Home, About, Things to Do, and Contact pages.
-- Footer with social media icons
+- Footer with social media icons.

 ### 5. Surface

 **Colors**:

-Following the 60%/30%/10% rule, I decided to have two main colors which represent 60% of the website, as the website is about an island the two colors represent the sun(#db8d3f ) and the sea(#254c54 ).
+Following the 60%/30%/10% rule, I decided to have two main colors which represent 60% of the website, as the website is about a summer destination the two colors represent the sun(#db8d3f ) and the sea(#254c54 ).
 Also, 2 colors, representing 30%, and one color for the last 10%.
 To keep the colors in harmony with the images I picked the colors from some parts of the images.
 The #254c54 was taken from the ocean of the hero image, #db8d3f from the village walls in the about section, and #9e2f21 from a food image.
 ![Palette](assets/images/palette.png)

 **Typography**: